Danielle Cunningham, M.A.

-My name is Danielle Cunningham, and I have taught art for 11 years, I am excited to start my 12th.
+My name is Danielle Cunningham, and I have taught visual arts at the elementary, jr. high, and high school levels.
 I graduated with my Bachelor's Degree in Visual Art Studies from The University of Texas at Austin.
 Hook 'Em Horns!!
 I also received a Master of Arts Degree in Art Education from The University of Florida.

 I am originally from Iowa, but moved to Texas for college.
 My husband, Brian is a mechanical engineer, and we have two sons.
 Parker, and Max.
 We have a lot of fun figuring out life together and surviving the craziness of being parents.

 I love to read and play video games; my husband and I are vicious Mario Kart rivals.
 I am also a HUGE Magic: The Gathering fan.